 In The Last Wild Men of Borneo, author Carl Hoffman tells the stories of two Westerners who spent their lives in Borneo during the 1970s and 1980s, when it was still largely wild and unexplored.
 Their personal journies are very different, but they both become embroiled in the changing nature of this beautiful land where orangutans roamed the jungles and tribes of native Borneans lived their lives as the had done for hundreds of years, unexposed to the outside world.

-Theodore Roosevelt had risen from being a sickly child to become a renown outdoorsman and hunter, an outstanding soldier who saw plenty of action and finally President of the United States.
+Theodore Roosevelt had risen from being a sickly child to become a renowned outdoorsman and hunter, an outstanding soldier who saw plenty of action and finally President of the United States.